The bully pulpit: Trump pushes Washington, but virus resists

 Then came the virus.

 In a matter of weeks, the economy collapsed.
-Unemployment skyrocketed to 14.7% and all the gains made by the stock market since he won reelection were erased.
+Unemployment skyrocketed to 14.7% and all the gains made by the stock market since he was elected were erased.

 The virus-weakened economy has shown some signs of improvement but it is far from being healed.
 Unemployment has edged down to 10.2% - still just below the peak of U.S. joblessness in the Great Recession - and the S&P; 500 reached a new high.